kefaslungu/enhancedTouchGestures/readme.md

 * Author: Joseph Lee
 * Download [stable version][1]
-* NVDA compatibility: 2018.2 to 2019.2
+* NVDA compatibility: 2019.3 and beyond

 This add-on provides additional touchscreen gestures for NVDA.
 It also provides a set of gestures for easier browse mode navigation.

-Note: this add-on requires NVDA 2018.2 or later running on a touchscreen computer with Windows 8.1 or 10.
+Note: this add-on requires NVDA 2019.3 or later running on a touchscreen computer with Windows 8.1 or 10.

 ## Commands